-The Holdrege Public Schools have been established by this community for the purpose of preparing students to assume their place as responsible, productive citizens in our community, state, nation, and world.
-To accomplish this we must endeavor to provide experiences and opportunities for each individual to develop to their fullest potential.
+The Holdrege Public Schools have been established by this community for the purpose of preparing students to assume their place as responsible, productive citizens in our community, state, Board of Education nation, and world.
+To accomplish this we must and endeavor to provide experiences opportunities for each individual to develop to regular session monthly, with special meetings their fullest potential.
 We must impart not only knowledge, but the thinking skills to put our knowledge to use.
 We are charged with assisting the student to acquire the skills, attitudes, appreciations, and insights which will help him or her to live effectively and productively in a challenging and changing world.